-It may be noted that $\mathscr{D}$ need not be $\star$--closed.
+It may be noted that $\mathscr{D}$ need not be $\ast$-closed.
 This is because we have no information on $\partial x$ for $x\,\in\,\mathscr{D}$.
 However, we do not need it in the context of holomorphic structures.
-In the setting of $C^*$-algebras and closed $\star$-derivations, one usually works with an equivalent norm, see for instance Section~3.3 in \cite{Sakai}.
+In the setting of $C^*$-algebras and closed $\ast$-derivations, one usually works with an equivalent norm on the domain, see for instance \cite[Section 3.3]{Sakai}.